 The Effects of Global Warming

 This heating up has caused the melting of the ice caps at the poles (Gore, 2006).
 This has several effects on the earth.
 First, it causes the rise of the ocean level.
-Glacial melting would contribute to about 230 feet rise in the ocean level if it were to happen at once (NCDC, 2008).
+Glacial melting would contribute to about 230 feet rise in the ocean level if it were to happen at once (National Climatic Data Center [NCDC], 2008).
 Sea levels have risen by an average of 1.88mm per year since 1961 but have increased to 3.1mm per year from 1993.
-These figures seem small but if the ocean rises by just 3 feet, lower Manhattan could be submerged and sections of Miami would be lost.
+These figures seem small, but if the ocean rises by just 3 feet, lower Manhattan could be submerged, and sections of Miami would be lost.
 In Bangladesh and India, close to 23 million people live within this elevation of three feet (IPCC, 2007).
 That level of population displacement and loss of property would have serious economic and social effects.

 It is not just the loss of land; effects on biodiversity should also be considered.
-Data shows that melting glaciers change the chemical composition and temperature of water in the areas served by the Gulf current (IPCC, 2007).
-What this means is that sea life that cannot adapt to the new water conditions will have either to migrate or die.
-Coral life, for example, will be wiped out if the temperature and height of water changes.
-In addition, mammals such as the polar bear and penguins will die out because their icy habitat is shrinking and already their numbers are on the decline (National Geographic, 2012).
+Data shows that melting glaciers change water’s chemical composition and temperature in the areas served by the Gulf current (IPCC, 2007).
+This means that sea life that cannot adapt to the new water conditions will have to either migrate or die.
+Coral life, for example, will be wiped out if the temperature and height of water change.
+In addition, mammals such as the polar bear and penguins will die out because their icy habitat is shrinking, and already their numbers are on the decline (National Geographic, 2012).

 Global warming has caused changing weather patterns, ensuring that weather phenomena have become extreme (IPCC, 2007).
 Of recent concern is the increase in the number and intensity of storm weather reports.
 Where there is usually wet weather, the storms have increased in intensity and rainfall amount, causing floods and violent thunderstorms.
 Also, in areas where there is drought, these drought conditions have become prolonged.
 In some parts of the world, the violence of thunderstorms has increased by a staggering 100% (Environmental Graffiti, 2012).
 In addition, the heating up of oceans has seen the rise of violent hurricanes and cyclones (National Geographic, 2012).

 These deadly effects will only keep on getting worse the more global warming continues to exert its toll.
-This calls for fast measures to be undertaken from all stake holders to come up with a quick remedy to global warming.
-Failure to doing so will see more adverse effects arising as a result of global warming.
-With all that is taking place as a result of global warming, it is sad to see how major policy makers are not taking these warnings as seriously as they need to be.
+This calls for fast measures to be undertaken by all stakeholders to come up with a quick remedy to global warming.
+Failure to do so will see more adverse effects arising due to global warming.
+With all that is taking place as a result of global warming, it is sad to see how major policymakers are not taking these warnings as seriously as they need to be.

 Gore, A. (2006).
 An inconvenient truth: The planetary emergency of global warming